OriolFilter/Istio_Examples/Istio/01-simple/01-hello_world_1_service_1_deployment/README.md

 virtualservice.networking.istio.io/helloworld-vs created
 ```

-## Wait for the pods to be ready
+## Wait for the deployment to be ready

-(I think it deploys 2 pods as there is the Envoy Proxy pod besides the Nginx deployment)

 ```shell
 $ kubectl get deployment helloworld-nginx -w